 Roles of Russia and Turkey in Syria

 Turkey’s involvement in Syria is complicated.
-On one hand, the Turks are eager to help eradicate ISIS from the war-torn country.
-On the other hand, Ankara has worked to drive Kurdish fighters from the Syrian side of the border, fearing that an entrenched Kurdish canton there would fuel momentum for an independent Kurdish state that could claim Turkish territory.
+On one hand, the Turks are eager to help eradicate ISIS.
+On the other, Ankara has worked to drive Kurdish fighters from the Syrian side of the border.

 Meanwhile, the United States supports Kurdish groups in both Syria and Iraq as critical partners in the battle against ISIS.

 But Turkey, a key US ally, considers one of those groups – the People’s Protection Units, or YPG – to be terrorists, and says it killed as many as 200 YPG fighters in airstrikes in al Bab, northern Syria, in October.

 Turkey and the YPG share a common enemy in ISIS.
 But Turkey says the YPG is linked to Turkey’s own Kurdish insurgents – the outlawed Kurdistan Workers’ Party, or PKK, which Turkey has designated a terror group and has been fighting for years.